Weight-for-Age Percentile Calculator

 - Comparing Growth Chart Methodologies, Centers for Disease Control and Prevention, March 20, 2024.

-- SAS Program for CDC Growth Charts, Centers for Disease Control and Prevention.
+- Growth Charts: Percentile Data Files with LMS Values, Centers for Disease Control and Prevention.

 - WHO Child Growth Standards: Weight-for-age, World Health Organization.